Penalties for VAT and Excise Wrongdoing: Types of wrongdoing: Three types of wrongdoing

 - non-deliberate, see CH93300.

-Penalties for VAT and Excise wrongdoing are designed to address the behaviour that led to the wrongdoing.
+Penalties for VAT and Excise wrongdoings are designed to address the behaviour that led to the wrongdoing.

 Not every wrongdoing will result in a penalty.
-See CH92000 if the person has a reasonable excuse for a non-deliberate wrongdoing.
-But penalties for deliberate wrongdoing will be higher than those which are non-deliberate.
+See CH92000 if the person has a reasonable excuse for a non-deliberate wrongdoing and CH91800 for a non-deliberate Landfill Tax wrongdoing.
+Penalties for deliberate wrongdoing will be higher than those which are non-deliberate.

 Within the deliberate category the law provides for higher penalties in the most serious cases where the person has taken steps to conceal the deliberate wrongdoing.